 - The transfer of Swiss know-how and technology must be ensured.

-- The project must have innovative content and be in a pre-commercial phase.
+- The project must have innovative content.

 - The project must lead to a sustainable and economically viable solution in the medium term.

 - The project must include a clear strategy and approach for replication and multiplication after REPIC support ends.